jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 **What are the benefits of escrowing the funds in the smart contract wallet?**

-The in-wallet escrow provides clear UX benefits:
+The in-wallet escrow provides some clear UX benefits:

+* Users can treat their Safenet wallet as their primary spending wallet, using it even for non-safenet transactions (like buying an NFT on opensea).
+One caveat is that the processor must co-sign all spending transactions from this wallet.
+If the processor experiences an outage, all funds will be frozen until the processor comes back up (or the user goes through the non-cosigned withdrawal flow).
 * Users can see all their Safenet funds using a normal wallet app.
 While it is _also_ possible for a wallet app to display the funds in an _external_ smart contract, gathering the data is complex because your wallet must locate the external accounts.
-* Users can treat their Safenet wallet as their main wallet, using it even for non-safenet transactions (like buying an NFT on opensea).
-One caveat is that the processor must co-sign all spending transactions from this wallet.
-If the processor experiences an outage, all funds will be frozen until the processor comes back up (or the user goes through the non-cosigned withdrawal flow).
 * Users don't have to remember to pull excess funds back into their wallet (the funds never leave your wallet until they are redeemed by the processor).

 From a security perspective, while it certainly _feels_ safer to keep the funds in your wallet, the risk is theoretically the same in both approaches.
 At the end of the day, there's a smart contract which manages the escrow, and your ability to get those funds back is dictated by the logic of that smart contract.